 3. Improve Your Product’s Performance

 Developing your skills in computer-aided engineering will surely increase your value to your company and benefit your future career.
 If you are new to the world of engineering analysis, taking the small step from CAD to CAE can help your capabilities leap forward.
-And if you are already a seasoned analyst, adding CAE skills to your CAD foundation will allow you to practice and recall what you already know.
+And if you are already a seasoned analyst, adding CAD-CAE skills to your 3D modeling foundation will allow you to practice and recall what you already know.

 There are plenty of sites, blogs and platforms that will enable you to either get onboard into the world of CAE or get in touch with other specialists to discuss theory and practice.
 For starters, I recommend the EnterFEA Blog and the Q&A site, SimShelf.